Old School Virginia

 My “Old School” trip to the valley opened my eyes to the other side of Virginia that most people forget to consider when planning their itineraries, and for the beauty I saw every time I blinked I realized its a place not to be overlooked.

 Pronounced “Stanton,” this city is known for its red brick district and boutique shops that sit along the main street that is the focal point for this charming town.
 Historians will tell you that its known as the birthplace of President Woodrow Wilson, but its the cultural heartbeat of this town that puts it on the map.

-The American Shakespeare Center, the world’s only re creation of the Blackfriars Theater, is a must see when visiting Staunton.
+There creation of the Blackfriars Theater, is a must see when visiting Staunton.
 Stepping inside of the theater transports you back to the seventeenth century and you begin to understand how people of the era enjoyed theatrical performances.
 I watched a very humorous production of “The Merry Wives of Windsor,” and loved how the actors felt close to the audience and even interacted with them at times.

 Sunspots Studios is also an experience to take in if you’ve never indulged in the art of glass-making.
 There are live demonstrations of glass blowing each day and visitors can even make their own with whatever color scheme they wish.
 Watching the glass form before your eyes and feeling the intense heat (several thousands degrees worth) is something most people have never seen.

 In Staunton, you can’t get anymore “Old School” than Wright’s Dairy Rite, an original drive-in restaurant serving homemade food and ice cream treats in a 1950s atmosphere.
 I had a vanilla milkshake when I visited and it filled up about every empty hole I had in my stomach.
 The Wright family still owns and operates the restaurant and antique car lovers will have a field day each year with the annual antique car show that lines the avenue in front of Wright’s.